appsmithorg/appsmith-docs/website/docs/workflows/concepts/workflows.md

 ### Human-in-the-Loop interactions

-Appsmith Workflows enable human-in-the-loop interactions, allowing you to engage in the workflow process.
+Appsmith Workflows enable human-in-the-loop interactions, allowing you to engage in workflow process.
 This feature enables intervention or decision-making within automated processes.
 You can use Workflow functions in workflow logic to build human-in-the-loop interactions, enabling you to create dynamic decision points and integrate user input into workflow execution by capturing user actions in the Appsmith app.

 ### Run history